Information-theoretic lower bounds for distributed function computation: Small ball probability estimates for computation of linear functions

 for all $v\in \cS^c$, we will have

 where $c$ is an absolute constant \cite[Theorem 1.4]{Rudelson_Vershynin_vec}.
 This result relates the L\'evy concentration function of the linear transform of a vector to the L\'evy concentration function of each coordinate of the vector.
-Applying this result in Theorem~\ref{th:gen}, we get a lower bound on $T(\eps,\delta)$ for computing linear vector-valued functions. \begin{corollary} For the problem of computing a linear transform of the observations defined in (\ref{eq:lin_vec}), where $W_v$'s are independent real-valued r.v.s, suppose $\eps$ and $\delta$ satisfy the condition
+Applying this result in Theorem~\ref{th:gen}, we get a lower bound on $T(\eps,\delta)$ for computing linear vector-valued functions. \begin{corollary} For the problem of computing a linear transform of the observations defined in (\ref{eq:lin_vec}), where $W_v$'s are independent real-valued r.v.s, suppose the rows of $A$ are nonzero vectors.
+Then for $\eps\ge 0$ and $\delta \in(0,1/2]$,